We encourage anybody to propose a talk!

 If you feel unsure about your talk or how to present it, you can ask us for help!
 Contact submissionhelp@cppnorth.ca with your questions and talk ideas and we can help you.
 Try doing it as soon as possible to ensure there is enough time for us to answer you and for you to have enough time to write your proposal before the deadline.

-A great place to get ideas for what amount of material fits in a talk is to look at talks that have been accepted at this or other C++ conferences (See our YouTube channel and schedule from last year).
+A great place to get ideas for what amount of material fits in a talk is to look at talks that have been accepted at this or other C++ conferences (See our YouTube channel).
 You can also read their titles and abstracts to get examples of titles and abstracts that generally work well.
 You can’t propose someone else’s talk, of course, but “like that one only for constexpr” or “like that one but for the chrono header” might be a way for you to think about your topic and to make writing your abstract a little less daunting.

 CppNorth is organized by a non-profit organization, so any speaker who can have their travel cost covered by their company is strongly encouraged to do that.
 Your employer will be listed as a travel sponsor if they do so.
 However, it is very important for us that anybody who could give a good talk will not be prevented for financial reasons, which is why we can help any selected speaker by covering the cost of the transportation and hotel.